dotnet/AspNetCore.Docs/aspnetcore/performance/caching/distributed.md

 ---
-title: Working with a distributed cache in ASP.NET Core
+title: Work with a distributed cache in ASP.NET Core
 author: ardalis
 description: Learn how to use ASP.NET Core distributed caching to improve app performance and scalability, especially in a cloud or server farm environment.
 manager: wpickett